Why Do Dogs Guard Their Food?

 Based on the little research we have and my own experiences with hundreds of RG cases (1,000’s?), that there is a genetic component to the behavior.
 I’ve worked with litters of 11 dogs in which the biggest and strongest (and first to get to the nipple) pup became the RG dog very early in life.
 On the other hand, there is a great deal of research on a variety of species that reminds us that experience plays a significant role in “winning” and “losing” competitions. – Resource Guarding: Treatment & Prevention, Patricia Mcconnell

 Unfortunately we don’t know the exact reason why some dogs guard their food and others don’t, though there are some pretty intriguing theories.
 What we do know is that dogs who guard their food aren’t bad, defective or aggressive — they’re acting naturally, though admittedly it’s an issue that can and should be addressed.

 If your dog guards his food don’t be afraid to seek out a professional trainer for help.
-There’s also plenty of great resources to help you understand the behavior and come up with a plan to help modify their behavior.
+I’ve also included some great resources below to help you understand the behavior and come up with a plan to help modify the behavior.

 Help & Resources for Dogs That Guard Their Food

 - 5 Ways to Help Prevent Resource Guarding Around Food